 The airmass has a particular strong effect on both image quality and sensitivity in the midinfrared.
 This is because of the chopping performance being somewhat airmass dependent and the total emission being dominated by the sky.
 Therefore, it is advised to observe at airmass < 1.5, if possible.
 The effect of the airmass is approximately taken into account by the ETC.

 5 VISIR data

 5.1 Data format and orientation

-One FITS file is saved for each telescope nodding position.
-This file is a data multi-extension FITS file and contains for each nodding half-cycle (nodding position):
+One FITS file is saved for each telescope nod position.
+This file is a multi-extension FITS file.
+At each nod position VISIR writes the following information: